 What to do in Heraklion

-Heraklion: a seaside city, full of life and history
+A seaside city full of life and history

-Admire the Armeria (armory) next to St Titus, and The Loggia (City Hall) with its 82 metopes and beautiful arcades.
-Directly opposite you’ll find the lively Morosini (Leondaria) square with its lions’ head fountain.
-Moving on to Eleftherias Square, the striking feature here is an impressive building housing the Prefecture of Heraklion and the Law Courts.
+History is everywhere in the city once known as Candia.
+As you walk around the Old Town, you’ll savour the sights, like the impressive church of Agios Titos in the square originally built by Byzantine emperor Nicephorus Phocas in 961.
+Or the Armeria (armoury) next to St Titus, and The Loggia (City Hall) with its 82 metopes and beautiful arcades.
+Directly opposite, you’ll find the lively Morosini (Leondaria) Square with its Lions’ Head Fountain.
+Moving on to Eleftherias Square, the most striking building here houses the Prefecture of Heraklion and the region’s Law Courts.

 The Venetians on the pier

-At the entrance of Heraklion’s Venetian harbour, the Koules Fortress (also known as Castello Del Molo or Rocca al Mare) gazes proudly out to sea.
-It was built by the Venetians and took its final form between the years of 1523-1540.
-It has been repaired several times and during the Ottoman rule it served as a prison.
-Across the harbour the Venetian shipyards make for a romantic backdrop.
+At the entrance of Heraklion’s Venetian Harbour, the Koules Fortress (also known as Castello Del Molo or Rocca al Mare) gazes proudly out to sea.
+It took its final form between 1523-1540 and served as a prison during the Ottoman rule.
+Across the harbour, the Venetian shipyards make for a romantic backdrop.

-Walking along the walls, you will see how beautiful this city looks from this vantage point.
+Walking along the Venetian Walls, you will see how beautiful this city looks from afar.
 You’ll pause in small shady parks and admire the genius of the famous Venetian architect, Michele Sanmicheli, who designed the walls and bastions more than 400 years ago.
-The Venetian walls demarcating today’s old town were indeed an impressive feat of engineering for the time, making Heraklion the best-fortified city in the Mediterranean.
+Demarcating today’s Old Town, they made Heraklion the best-fortified city in the Mediterranean.

-The master craftsman Daedalus built the labyrinth for the mythical King Minos in order to isolate the Minotaur, a creature that was half-man, half bull.
+The most important centre of the Minoan civilisation is just 5km from Heraklion.
+This is where master craftsman Daedalus built the labyrinth for the mythical King Minos to isolate the Minotaur, a creature that was half-man, half-bull.
 Theseus, the son of the King of Athens, slew him and found his way out of the labyrinth with the help of Minos' daughter, Ariadne.
-The most important centre of the Minoan civilisation and one of the most popular archaeological sites in Greece, it is just 5km from Heraklion.

 Cretaquarium: the wonders of the sea

-Sharks, seahorses, jellyfish; you’ll be astonished by the variety of Mediterranean marine life on display.
-Cretaquarium, which includes 60 tanks with 1.7 million litres of seawater, is one of the largest aquariums in Europe.
-The aquarium is home to more than 4,000 creatures of all different colours, shapes and sizes.
-Crete knows how to surprise and amaze you!
+Sharks, seahorses, jellyfish…you’ll be astonished by the variety of Mediterranean marine life on display at the Cretaquarium, which includes 60 tanks with 1.7 million litres of seawater.
+One of the largest aquariums in Europe, it houses more than 4,000 creatures of all different colours, shapes and sizes.

 Beaches with character and charm

-Take your pick: Ammoudara, a big beautiful beach just west of the city, completely organised with dozens of resorts.
-Tobruk, in the east, has lots of restaurants, hotels, and cafes.
-The Arena or Red Hani, a beach enjoyed by a young crowd, features hotels, shops, restaurants and beach bars playing music.
+Take your pick: Ammoudara, a big beautiful beach just west of the city; Tobruk, in the east, with its restaurants, hotels, and cafes; or the Arena or Red Hani, a beach enjoyed by a young crowd, featuring hotels, shops, restaurants and music-playing beach bars.

 Hidden gems of Heraklion